Strategies for Boosting Procurement Efficiency in PCB Component Sourcing

 Lawrence Romine

-| Created: August 29, 2024
+| Created: December 5, 2024

 How many times have you uploaded your BOM to a distributor website, only to find that half of the parts can't be procured or will be stuck on backorder?
 You're not alone if this has happened to you.
 The industry moves very quickly, and if you're ordering at levels that require you to procure through distributors, you shouldn't be surprised when some items in your BOM go obsolete, reach end-of-life (EOL), or go out of stock.
 This can all happen without any warning, leaving you with design work to complete even after the PCB layout is finalized.

 Although it's rare to immediately put a board into production with zero BOM modifications, it's possible to minimize the time and headache involved with the right procurement process.
-Every company's procurement process will be different, but we have compiled some tips on how to structure your BOM review process to minimize friction involved in sourcing PCB components.
+Every company's procurement process will be different, but we have compiled some tips on how to structure your BOM review process to minimize the friction involved in sourcing PCB components.

 Implement a BOM Review Process

-Delays in PCB component sourcing often happen because something unexpected was lurking in your BOM.
+Delays in PCB component sourcing often happen because something unexpected is lurking in your BOM.
 At some point, the BOM was ideally perfect, with no obsolete or out-of-stock parts listed for purchase in the design.
 However, over time, things change, and problems can accumulate if a BOM review is not performed.

 This leads to our first piece of advice: perform a BOM review at strategic points during a PCB design project.
 There are three key points during a project where someone on your team should perform a BOM review:

 No one likes meetings and review sessions, as they take up a lot of time and are not guaranteed to produce actionable outcomes.
-Keeping the number of review sessions to three makes this a natural part of the process for developing a new product.
+Keeping the number of review sessions to three makes this a natural part of the process of developing a new product.
 Keeping the number of reviews low also minimizes time requirements for members of the design team, allowing them to focus on product development.

 BOM reviews can be performed throughout the PCB design process.
 This flowchart shows three points at which the BOM should be reviewed.

 BOM reviews can be as shallow or as in-depth as you like.
 If your team is more organized, you might consider scheduling periodic BOM reviews to ensure prices and available part quantities are meeting targets.
-Ultimately, the goal is to locate parts in the design that can't be sourced or that may cause some other problems during assembly.
+Ultimately, the goal is to locate parts in the design that can't be sourced, or that may cause some other problems during assembly.
 It's also a good idea to check that the data in the BOM is correct, such as having complete part numbers and matching component descriptions based on vendor data.

 Include Alternates in the BOM